CONCEPT: Pressures to use alcohol, tobacco and other drugs come from many sources. One of

 the most powerful pressures to use alcohol and tobacco comes from the media.
 The ads portray

 things that young people want.
-Popularity, sex appeal and fun are esteemed
+Popularity, sex appeal and fun are esteemed by kids, but they can be

-do not tell the truth about the effects of using alcohol and tobacco.
+deceiving.
+The ads do not tell the truth about the effects of using alcohol and tobacco.
 Young people need to learn

 how to analyze advertisements to tell the difference between fact and fiction.